tkf/Mutabilities.jl/README.md

 ### StructArrays

-ImmutableContainers.jl is aware of mutability of each field arrays wrapped in struct arrays:
+Mutabilities.jl is aware of mutability of each field arrays wrapped in struct arrays:

 ```julia